joken-elixir/joken/README.md

 For a more in depth description of each claim, please see the reference specification draft [here](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html).

-Also allows for adding and validating custom claims as well.

 ### Usage:

+All you need to generate a token is a `Joken.Token` struct with proper values.
+There you can set:
+- json_module: choose your JSON library (currently supports Poison | JSX)
+- signer: a map that tells the underlying system how to sign and verify your tokens
+- validations: a map of claims keys to function validations
+- claims: the map of values you want encoded in a token
+- token: the compact representation of a JWT token
+- error: message indicating why a sign/verify operation failed

+To help you fill that configuration struct properly, use the functions in the `Joken` module.

-Joken allows for customization of tokens, but also provides defaults.
-Joken works by passing a `Joken.Token` struct to functions, which also return a modified `Joken.Token` struct.
+Joken allows for customization of tokens, but also provides some defaults.

 To create a token with default claims of `exp`, `iaf`, and `nbf`, and to use Poison as the json serializer: